Creating an Amazon ECS task for the EC2 launch type with the Amazon CLI

 -

 The latest version of the Amazon CLI is installed and configured.
-For more information about installing or upgrading your Amazon CLI, see Installing the Amazon Command Line Interface.
+For more information about installing or upgrading your Amazon CLI, see Installing or updating to the latest version of the Amazon CLI.

 -